quire-io/guide/_docs/account-05-project-preferences.md

 ![project preferences]({{ site.url }}{{ site.baseurl }}/assets/images/project-preferences/project_preferences.png)

-**Note:** These settings will only be visible to yourself.
+**Note:** These settings will only be visible to yourself and are set to all the projects in every organization.
 {: .notice--warning}

 #### Display mode

-You can switch between Basic and [Advanced](https://quire.io/guide/advanced-mode/) mode in this setting or you can hit <kbd>Ctrl</kbd> for Windows/ <kbd>Alt</kbd> for Mac in the main panel to toggle on and off the Advanced mode.
+You can switch between Basic and [Advanced](https://quire.io/guide/advanced-mode/) mode in this setting or you can hit <kbd>Ctrl</kbd> for Windows/ <kbd>Alt</kbd> for Mac in the main panel to toggle it on and off.

+#### Pin detail panel by default

+If checked, the detail panel in each project will be pinned by default.
+However, when you unpin a certain project’s detail panel, our system will remember it, which means that it will still be unpinned when you switch to another project and switch back.

 #### Collapse all subtask by default